Barry Hines: Early work and A Kestrel for a Knave (1965–1970)

-Further collaborations with Loach (1971–81)
+Further collaborations with Loach (1971–1981)

 Hines continued writing novels, plays and television scripts throughout the 1970s, with much of his output centring on the tensions of labour and industry that characterised British society at the time.
 He adapted Billy's Last Stand for the theatre in 1971, with the titular character played by Ian McKellen, and published First Signs, a novel following a young expatriate in Italy returning to his northern hometown, in 1972.
-He contributed two scripts for the BBC's Play for Today strand; Speech Day in 1973 and Two Men from Derby in 1976.
+He contributed four scripts for the BBC's Play for Today strand; the first being "Billy's Last Stand" in 1971.

 In 1975, Hines wrote The Gamekeeper, a novel about a former steelworker who becomes a gamekeeper on a ducal estate, which he adapted to film with Loach in 1980.
-Further collaborations with Loach in this period included the 1977 two-part television drama, The Price of Coal.
+In 1976 Hines wrote a script for the BBC's 'Centre Play' anthology series titled "Two Men from Derby".
+Further collaborations with Loach in this period included the 1977 two-part television drama, The Price of Coal, again for Play for Today.
 The first part, "Meet the People", follows a royal visit to a colliery while the second part, "Back to Reality", follows an accident that claims the lives of several pit workers.

 The fourth and final collaboration with Loach was Looks and Smiles, published as a novel in 1980 and adapted as film in 1981.
 Following the daily life of an unemployed 17-year-old in Sheffield, it began as a screenplay about teenage relationships, before the issue of unemployment became central to the narrative.
 It competed at the Cannes Film Festival, winning the Young Cinema Award.
 In these projects, Hines' involvement in the filmmaking process exceeded the typical expectations of a screenwriter; he was involved in casting decisions alongside Loach, attended shoots and participated in the editing process.